 Before the State Board, Tess served as the Transformation Facilitator at Cameron Middle School, the first district-led conversion of a traditional public school to a charter school in Metropolitan Nashville Public Schools.
 Through this work, Tess worked closely with the charter school operator and the district to facilitate a smooth transition of the school to a zoned charter school.
 In the 2013-14 school year, both Cameron Middle School and Cameron College Prep were named Reward Schools by the Tennessee Department of Education.

-Prior to coming back to her home state of Tennessee in 2012, Tess worked on federal policy in Washington, DC with Congressman Jim Cooper (TN-05) and at a centrist think tank, Third Way.
+Prior to coming back to her home state of Tennessee in 2012, Tess worked on federal policy in Washington, DC .
 She is a Phi Beta Kappa graduate of The George Washington University where she earned Bachelor of Arts Degrees in Political Science and Sociology and a graduate of the London School of Economics where she earned a Master of Science Degree in Political Sociology.